MichalLytek/type-graphql/docs/middlewares.md

 }
 ```

-But remember to call this middleware with an argument, e.g. `NumberInterceptor(3.0)` when you attach the middleware to a resolver!
+Remember to call this middleware with an argument, e.g. `NumberInterceptor(3.0)`, when attaching it to a resolver!

-### Errors interceptors
+### Error Interceptors

-Middlewares can also catch errors that were thrown during execution.
-This way we can easily log them and even filter what can't be returned to user:
+Middleware can also catch errors that were thrown during execution.
+This way, they can easily be logged and even filtered for info that can't be returned to the user:

 ```typescript
 export const ErrorInterceptor: MiddlewareFn<any> = async ({ context, info }, next) => {